 These are following factors to which HRA Exemption under Section 10.

 - Rent Paid.

 How to Calculate HRA from Basic Salary?

-In the above paragraph, we have seen clearly about House Rent Allowance.
+In the above section, we have seen clearly about HRA exemption calculation.
 Now let us take an example for calculating HRA Allowance from the Basic.
-Let us take the pay slip of ‘Mr. Ramesh’.
+Let us take the pay slip of ‘Mr. Ho Jun Jae’.
 He is staying in Karnataka and paying his House Rent Allowance of Rs.
 10,000/- per month.
 Let us have a look at the Calculation of HRA Tax Exemption for the following case.

 |Joining Date: 22/12/2012||PF No: KA/BA/02|